wilsonify/wilsonify.github.io/content/recipes/BBQ BEAN BURRITOS WITH GRILLED PEACH SALSA20.md

 sauce, broth, OJ, brown sugar, molasses, and soy sauce in a food processor or blender and run

-that fucker until a smooth sauce forms.
+that  er until a smooth sauce forms.
 Pour that into a medium saucepan over medium-low

 heat, fold in the beans, and simmer until everything is warm and the beans absorb all that